 - I:(a.
 V, b.
 X, c.
 D, d.
 XX)::C:M The answer is b.
 X. This is the Roman numeral for ten.
 Therefore, I (one) is to X (10) as C (100) is to M (1,000).

 The total test fee is $93 ($43 to be paid online at the time of registration and the remaining $50 to be paid on the test day, prior to taking the test).
-The balance of the fee, $50, is payable on test day and must be in the form of a money order made payable to Georgia State University Testing.
+The $50 balance is payable on test day and must be in the form of a money order made payable to Georgia State University Testing.
 No checks please.
 The $43 fee is nonrefundable and nontransferable (within or across dates) and may be paid with a credit or debit card or electronic check.
-If you wish to change or postpone your test date or time, you must re-register and repay the administration fee of $43.
+To change or postpone a test date, candidates must re-register and repay the administration fee of $43.

 Citizens Trust Building

 Counseling and Testing Center

 75 Piedmont Ave, N.E., Suite 200A